searene/sand/.history/content/posts/take-notes-for-your-todo-tasks_20230729191954.md

 This is my favorite one.
 But a lot of people don't know Emacs or Org Mode at all, maybe because it's a niche product mainly used by programmers.

 First of all, Emacs and Org Mode are two separate things.
-Emacs is a highly-customizable text editor, just like Vim, while Org Mode is a markup language, just like Markdown.
+Emacs is a highly-customizable text editor, just like Vim.
+While Org Mode is a markup language, just like Markdown.
 It's not as popular as Markdown so a lot of people don't know it.
 Theoretically, you can edit Org Mode documents with any editor, but most people choose Emacs because it has excellent support for Org Mode.

 Org Mode has many attractive features that are not available in Markdown.
 Since we are talking about notes and TODO tasks, I'll only highlight relevant features in Org Mode.
 In Markdown, we add a header with `#`.
 That's similar in Org Mode, only that we use `*` instead of `#`.
 Moreover, You can add the `TODO` keyword after `*` in Org Mode to make it a TODO header, here is an example: